For Parents & Carers

 - 48 week: 4 hours 45 minutes per day, 5 x morning sessions 8am to 12:45pm OR 5 x afternoon sessions 1:15pm to 6pm

-Details of which of these patterns each council establishment can offer are listed on the ELC Providers page.
+Details of which of these patterns each council establishment offers can be listed via the ELC Providers page.
 Meanwhile the council has entered into a framework agreement with a number of childminders and private/voluntary nurseries.
 These providers are authorised to deliver on funded hours across North Lanarkshire.

 As Scottish Government stipulate in their plan, early learning and childcare will take place in physical environments, indoors and out, designed to maximise the experience for children.

-We are including carefully-designed outdoor space in all new-built and refurbished or extended facilities created as part of this expansion.
+We are have included carefully designed outdoor space in all new-build and refurbished or extended facilities created as part of the expansion programme.
 We know the benefits of outdoor learning, exercise and play for young children in terms of their health and wellbeing.
 Ultimately it is important that the children themselves choose how and where they want to play.

 Our providers will ensure that children have opportunities for exciting and challenging physical activity, including as much outdoor play as they want, rain or shine.

-More than ever our focus will be on developing positive relationships with and between our children.
-We will, at all times encourage a nurturing environment so that all our children feel cherished.
+Our focus is on developing positive relationships with and between our children.
+At all times we aim to create and encourage a nurturing environment so that all our children feel cherished.

 As well as being great fun, loose parts play helps children to understand how and when to take risks, in an environment where they can make mistakes safely.